-Stories about child abuse of minors seem to be a regular topic on the evening news with one disturbing allegation after another.
+It seems like stories about child abuse of minors have become a regular topic on the evening news, with one troubling allegation after another.

-Churches are no exception to these accusations and should take steps to create a safe place for their children and youth.
+Churches are no exception to these accusations and should take steps to create a safe place for their members, children, and youth.

-Church leadership needs to recognize the huge responsibility they have to keep their kids safe and take the necessary steps to guard against pedophiles.
+Church leadership must recognize their responsibility to keep their kids safe and take the necessary steps to guard against predators.

-According to a 2007 study of insurers of protestant churches, 260 cases of child abuse in the church are reported each year.
+Another study of insurers of protestant churches claims 260 cases of child abuse in the church are reported each year.

 The cost to churches for insuring for sexual misconduct is a very real budget item.